-Recently, Peter served as Managing Director of four time Grammy winning chamber music ensemble Eighth Blackbird.
+Since February 2018, Peter serves as Development Director for American Friends of the Louvre in Los Angeles.
+Prior to this, he was Managing Director of four time Grammy winning chamber music ensemble Eighth Blackbird.
 During Peter’s tenure, the organization won a game changing $400,000 MacArthur Award for Creative and Effective Institutions as well as a prestigious two-year Bloomberg Award.
 While Peter was at the helm of Eighth Blackbird, he shepherded the company through a transformation that included board development, increased earned and contributed income, the development of a formalized giving program, staff and ensemble pay increases, and universal health coverage for all full time staff and musicians.

 From 1997-2006, Peter was a Program Director for the Chicago Department of Cultural Affairs where he presented and produced over 1000 music, dance, ﬁlm/video and theater programs.
 Highlights of his tenure include a free summer opera program involving eight annual professional opera productions, which featured a chorus of 14-21 year old at-risk youth alongside professional young soloists.
 Also of note was his “Vocal Journeys” series featuring operatic vocalists in intimate free concerts.
 He was a co-curator of the opening weekend at Chicagoʼs prestigious new Millennium Park and produced a park-wide tribute to Stephen Sondheim.